brianglass/anastasis/files/syn-sep01.md

 The head of Kalodoti was struck off.
 She stands by you, O Word, Giver \[doter\] of good \[kalos\].

-On the same day, the holy Faustus, the presbyter, Makarios, Andrew, Bibos, the monk, KyriakÃ³s, Dionysios, Andronikos, AndropelagÃ­a, Thekla, Theoktistos, the ship’s captain and another Kyriakos, the commoner, met their end by the sword.
+On the same day, the holy Faustus, the presbyter, Makarios, Andrew, Bibos, the monk, Kyriakós, Dionysios, Andronikos, Andropelagía, Thekla, Theoktistos, the ship’s captain and another Kyriakos, the commoner, met their end by the sword.

 **Verses**
 Faustus, by sword leaving the earth behind,